A modular compactification of $\mathcal{M}_{1,n}$ from $A_\infty$-structures

 \begin{prop} Let $(C,p_1,\ldots,p_n)$ be a reduced, connected projective curve of arithmetic genus $1$ with smooth distinct marked points, over an algebraically closed field $k$.
 If $(C,p_1,\ldots,p_n)$ is $(n-1)$-stable then conditions (1)'--(3)' are satisfied.
 The converse is true under one of the following additional assumptions:

 (a) $\cha(k)\neq 2,3$;\\ (b) $\cha(k)\neq 2$ and $n\ge 4$;\\ (c) $n\ge 5$. \end{prop}

 \Pf .
 It is easy to see that for conditions (2) with $m=n-1$ and (3) to be satisfied $C$ has to coincide with its minimal elliptic subcurve.
-By \cite[Lem.\ 3.3]{Smyth-I}, this implies that we have the following possibilities for $C$:
+By \cite[Lem.\ 3.3]{Smyth-I}, this implies that we have the following possibilities for the underlying curve $C$:

 (i) a smooth elliptic curve;

 (ii) an irreducible rational nodal curve;

 (iii) a wheel of $\P^1$'s;